2 found dead inside Little Village auto body shop

-CHICAGO (WLS) --Police are searching for the person responsible for a double murder in a Little Village auto body shop.
+CHICAGO (WLS) --Police are searching for a suspect in a double murder in a Little Village auto body shop.

 Two men were found dead Saturday inside Auto Body Castenada's on the 3300 block of South Lawndale Avenue, authorities said.
 Both victims had gunshot wounds to the head, police said.